 Isobel is Self Employed and offers to treat Mr Bhat’s patients from various locations to suit patients from different geographical areas.
 She runs a hand therapy service at her practice in Brockham, where she can see patients flexibly.
 She also sees patients at Gatwick Park Hospital.

 Other Hand Therapists also work with Mr Bhat from time to time.
-In the NHS, he has appointed Joanne White as a full time Hand therapist.
-Joanne is on maternity leave and part replaced by Catherine Manly at East Surrey Hospital and Kelly at Crawley Hospital.
+In the NHS, he has appointed Joanne White as a full-time Hand therapist.
+Joanne is on maternity leave and partly replaced by Catherine Manley at East Surrey Hospital and Kelly at Crawley Hospital.

 Treatment involves the following:

 Pre-made splints, such as wrist supports and finger supports, are ordered from medical suppliers.
 Custom-made splints are produced within our department.
 Thermoplastic materials are used which can be heated and moulded to allow an accurate fit.
-These can then be remodelled as necessary.
-In some cases there is a small charge for splints.
+These can then be remodeled as necessary.
+In some cases, there is a small charge for splints.